lancehilliard/BusyLight/README.md

 # BusyLight

 If you want to _automatically_ and _visually_ alert others nearby that you're busy, then BusyLight can help.
-The use case is a single desk with (potentially) multiple computers -- and maybe a mobile phone?[1] -- which are all intermittently used to perform work that, ideally, wouldn't be interrupted by others nearby, such that one light might convey "busy", no matter which machine was driving the work.
+The use case is a single desk with (potentially) multiple computers -- and maybe a mobile phone?[1] -- which are all intermittently used to perform work that, ideally, wouldn't be interrupted by others nearby, such that a single might convey "busy", no matter which machine was driving the work.

 So far, it only tracks calls (active/ongoing voice and video calls, to be precise; what else would you like it to track?).